Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

 # Admin Agent Checklist

+# Important Architecture Guidelines
+Before proceeding with implementation, adhere to these critical guidelines to prevent code duplication:

+1. **Reuse Existing Types**:
+   - All ticket-related types should be imported from `src/lib/types/ticket.ts`
+   - All Supabase types should be imported from `src/lib/types/supabase.ts`
+   - Never recreate types that exist elsewhere

+2. **Shared Business Logic**:
+   - All ticket-related operations should use the existing `ticketStore` from `src/stores/ticketStore.ts`
+   - Do not recreate ticket CRUD operations that already exist in the store
+   - Extend the existing store if new functionality is needed

+3. **Component Reuse**:
+   - Reuse existing components from `src/components/tickets/*`
+   - Particularly for ticket display, forms, and filters
+   - If a component needs modification, extend it rather than duplicate

+4. **API Layer Consistency**:
+   - All Supabase interactions should follow existing patterns
+   - Use the established Supabase client configuration
+   - Don't create new database access patterns if similar ones exist

+5. **State Management**:
+   - Continue using Zustand for state management
+   - Integrate new features into existing stores where appropriate
+   - Avoid creating parallel state management solutions

+# Tech Stack Implementation Guidelines

+1. **UI Components & Styling**:
+   - Use Shadcn components as base building blocks
+   - Follow MountainLodge theme colors from `src/theme/colors.ts`
+   - Maintain Tailwind utility-first approach
+   - Keep animations subtle and performant (150-300ms transitions)
+   - Ensure WCAG AA compliance for all UI elements

+2. **Form Handling**:
+   - Use React Hook Form + Zod for all form validations
+   - Import existing Zod schemas from `src/lib/schemas/`
+   - Leverage Shadcn form components for consistency

+3. **State Management Rules**:
+   - Create or extend Zustand stores for AI-related state
+   - Keep real-time subscriptions in dedicated hooks
+   - Clean up subscriptions properly on unmount

+4. **File Structure**:
+   - Place Edge Functions in `supabase/functions/`
+   - Keep components under 250 lines
+   - Add JSDoc/TSDoc comments for all exports
+   - Follow established folder structure

+5. **Testing Requirements**:
+   - Write Jest tests for critical paths
+   - Implement error boundaries for AI components
+   - Use Sentry for production error tracking

 Below is a step-by-step checklist of tasks to implement your free-flowing Admin AI system using:

 • Supabase (with pgvector)